 Yes!
 Both medical and recreational marijuana are legal in Washington.
 In 1998, Washington voters passed Initiative 692 (I-692), legalizing medical marijuana in the state.
 The passage of this initiative legalized the consumption and possession of marijuana by registered medical marijuana patients and licensed caregivers.
 In 2012, Washington voters approved Initiative 502 (I-502), thus legalizing recreational marijuana in the state.
 It wasn’t until July of 2014 that recreational marijuana products were officially sold in licensed dispensaries across the Evergreen State.

 Buying marijuana in Washington is quite easy with both medical and recreational legalization.
-You can find plenty of dispensaries across the state, and all kinds of quality product for sale.
+You can find plenty of dispensaries across the state and all kinds of quality products for sale.

 In Washington, there are certain dispensaries that only serve medical marijuana patients and designated caregivers.
 However, more and more dispensaries throughout the state continue to expand to serve the needs of recreational marijuana users.
 In order to purchase recreational marijuana at a licensed dispensary individuals must be at least 21 years old and bring a state identification card or driver’s license Residents under the age of 21 must have a physician-approved medical need in order to legally purchase marijuana in the state.